mendersoftware/mender-docs/04.Artifacts/99.Variables/docs.md

 #### MENDER_TENANT_TOKEN

 Set this variable in `local.conf` in order to make the device recognize the organization to which it belongs.
-This option should always be set, except when running a custom Mender server installation with multitenancy module disabled
+This option should always be set, except when running a custom Mender server installation with multitenancy module disabled.

 #### MENDER_BOOT_PART